Jones finished the 2020 season with a career-high 74 tackles and two interceptions in 16 games.

 Jones is only one week removed from the PUP list, so there's still plenty of room for evaluation.
 Still, it's encouraging to hear the positive praise directed at him.
 At the very least, Jones seems to be in comfortable position to make the team heading into the regular season.

 Jones (ankle) came off the PUP list Tuesday and participated in practice, Ben Volin of The Boston Globe reports.

 Jones suffered the ankle injury back in January in the Patriots' playoff win over the Titans, and it looks like he is now close to making a full return.
 The Patriots will likely ease Jones back into the swing of things, and chances are he is limited to start training camp given his lengthy absence.

 Jones (ankle) was placed on the Physically Unable to Perform list, Mike Reiss of ESPN.com reports.

-Jones suffered an ankle injury in the Patriots' divisional victory over the Titans back in January and does not appear to be fully healed from the ailment.
+Jones suffered an ankle injury in the Patriots' divisional victory over the Titans back in January and does not appear to be fully healed.
 The third-year pro could have an opportunity to see extra time on the field this season as long as he returns to full strength in the near future.

 |Sun 09/13||vs MIA||W 21-11||2||0||2||0||0||0||0||0|